AditudeGear flags are available online here on our website and also at:

 **Oregon Coast Power Sports located right on Highway 101 in Winchester Bay, Oregon.

 Aditude gear is one of the endangered species in America called independent small business.
 We strive to provide a good product at a good price and to provide the best customer service possible.
-Not usually one for new year resolutions but this year we have one: as of 2013 we are making a conscious decision to provide the bulk of our inventory from Made in the USA products.
-For the first years of business we have tested and offered many overseas products and will discontinue many of those as the inventory in stock runs out.
 We are proud to partner with Flappin' Flags, a Eugene Oregon based company which manufactures a very high quality line of pirate flags.
 They manufacturer many made in the USA flags along with some made in China, the ones we carry that are made in China will be clearly marked.
-With the AditudeGear line of all constructed in the USA flags we will strive to keep the best selection possible on this journey.
-All AditudeGear Brand flags are constructed in the USA but some of the fabrics may be printed overseas.
-We already provide all of our hardware made in the USA, fiberglass poles from Georgia, mount bolts and Springy Thingy's from Utah, GLK Quick Mount from Missouri and assorted other parts all from USA companies.
+With the AditudeGear line of all constructed in the USA flags we will strive to keep the best selection possible on our Made in the USA journey.
+AditudeGear brand flags are constructed in the USA by me or my assistant.
+I try to use as many USA fabrics as possible but being a seamstress by trade and not a printer I have a very limited ability to print.
+Most of the fabric with prints such as Don't tread on me, military and pirate are printed in China sadly because I have found none available from the USA.
+We already provide all of our hardware made in the USA, fiberglass poles from Washington, mount bolts and Springy Thingy's from Utah, GLK Quick Mount from Missouri and assorted other parts all from USA companies.

 We recycle!
 Don't be surprised if your package shows up in a pre-used shipping box with a variety of recycled packaging to cushion the box.
 Just doing our part to conserve landfill space.

 We are very concerned with the disintegrating perception of off-road riders across the country.
 The name I chose for my company sums it up, it's all in the attitude.
 "A good attitude is the most important riding gear you will ever put on."
 Respect is an attitude and it only takes one adrenaline crazed, disrespectful rider without any common sense to ruin it for us all.
 Land, dune, trail closures and pure hatred of any off-road sport is rising at an epidemic rate.
 Huge articles have appeared in news papers stating the dangers on this "killer" sport.
 Now I don't believe everything I read, and don't you either!
 I looked it up for myself and the death rates for off-road vehicles are posted on various statistical sites.
 I found that you are way more likely to die in an auto, the odds are about the same as in an aircraft… I could go on and on look for yourself at this study, Odds of dying by NSC and decide for yourself.
 Yes ATV's are dangerous and must be treated with respect, same as any motorized vehicle.
 Children should ride age appropriate vehicles along with all the safety gear.
 I didn't let my 7 year old out in the back yard to play with my 270 hunting rifle, neither would I let my 8 year old grandson ride alone on our 350 Honda Rancher.
 I use this example because the statistics show that your odds of dying from a gun are about the same as off-road vehicles.
-Common sense!
-We limit the use of hunting firearms to those over 12 and then only with a completed hunter safety course.
-All fire arms and hand gun ownership is limited to those over 18 while some states allow very young children operate huge machines with little training and often no supervision!
-Common sense!
+Common sense and basic safety!

 Go huge.
 Tear up the sand.
 Master the mud.